This post may contain affiliate links. Please see my full disclosure policy for details.

 9. Prepping Food

-Perhaps start small and encourage your children to prepare their own sandwich for lunch.
+Perhaps start small and encourage your children to prepare their own sandwiches for lunch.
 But as they grow, learning to prep and cook food is an important talent for both girls and boys.
 Your children will appreciate the lessons when they first go to college or move to their own apartment.

 11. Keeping Surfaces Cleared